brightquasar/Learn-from-the-book/README.md

-While I was waiting for Xcode to download I re-read the first ten pages of the book "The Swift Programming Lanuage", and WOW, if one trys the suggested Experiments, behold what one can learn ... in only ten pages!
+While I was waiting for Xcode to download I re-read pages seven through ten of the book "The Swift Programming Lanuage", and WOW, if one trys the suggested Experiments, behold what one can learn ... from only four pages!